AustinCodingAcademy/InstructorLessonPlanning/LessonPlanStudentVersion.md

 Jack and Jill went up the $noun1.
 They would have driven their $noun2, but it cost $dollaramount1, so they could not afford it.
 The temperature was $temp degrees, so they were very $adjective1.
 In fact, they were so $adjective1 that they decided not to climb the $noun3 and instead spent $dollaramount2 dollars on a $noun4 and used it to $verb1.
-Jack and Jill lived $happily $ever $after.
+Jack and Jill lived $adv1 ever after.

 Important Vocabulary: